What substances does STARS offer treatment research studies for?

 Yes!
 We offer morning, afternoon, and evening appointments for treatment.
 We attempt to accommodate a variety of schedules in an effort to provide support to our patients.

-10. Who provides the treatment at STARS?
-What kind of treatments are available?
+Who provides the treatment at STARS?
+What types of treatments are provided?

-11. Will my family members or friends know that I am seeking trreatment at STARS?
+Will my family members or friends know that I am seeking treatment at STARS?

 We take confidentiality very seriously at STARS.
 Our staff will not share information about your decision to participate in treatment without your written consent.
 Under our Certificate of Confidentiality, researchers cannot be forced to release any research data in which you are identified, even under a court order or subpoena, without your written consent.

-12. Someone I know has a problem with addiction.
-How can I refer them to STARS?
+If someone I know has a problem with addiction, how can I refer them to STARS?